 This section lists questions you might have when migrating and suggests possible solutions.
 If you don't find your question here, you can also search for articles on the Esri Support center.

-- Upgrade ArcGIS Server.
+- Upgrade ArcGIS for Server.

-ArcGIS Server is a 64-bit application and requires a 64-bit operating system.
-If you are currently using a 32-bit operating system, you'll need to upgrade to a 64-bit operating system before you can install ArcGIS Server.
+ArcGIS for Server is a 64-bit application and requires a 64-bit operating system.
+If you are currently using a 32-bit operating system, you'll need to upgrade to a 64-bit operating system before you can install ArcGIS for Server.

-If you are unsure whether or not your operating system is supported with ArcGIS Server, see the system requirements.
+If you are unsure whether or not your operating system is supported with ArcGIS for Server, see the system requirements.